Inbound Marketing September 10, 2024 6 min read

-As a real estate agent, you need to have a marketing strategy and a sales process in place to be successful.
+As a real estate agent, you need to have both a marketing strategy and a sales process in place to be successful.

 Your marketing and sales teams are very connected and dependent on each other for success: your marketing team generates and qualifies leads, and your sales teams engages and closes the leads.
-Without a marketing strategy and team, you have no leads, and without a sales process and team, you have no deals.
+Without a marketing strategy and team, you have no leads, and without a sales process and team, you have no closed deals.

 And that’s where the term “smarketing” comes in.